MahmoodSeoud/BachelorThesis/README.md

 - Right now I am experiencing issues with either the distributed lock provided by the library (ReplLockManager) or something else.
 I am going to test this further
 - What seems to have fixed the lockManager for now is removing the `selfID` option from the lock initialations so that looks like this `lockManager = ReplLockManager(autoUnlockTime=75)`
 - I have experiemented with changing the strategy a bit.
 Instead of taking out the leader in the elvesWithProblems array, I take everyone else out to not disturb the election, since this has caused some problems.
+- The reason that the election had problems was due to the amount of the nodes in the cluster being under (n/2) + 1, meaning that they would struggle to elect a new leader.
+I have since then changed the stragety to only take the leaders into chain and delete them as they get into it, also removing them from the cluster.
+That means that I'm first using `self.destroy()` and then  `self.removeNodeFromCluster()`